luciusmagn/magnusi.tech/posts/huoh.md

 "He is called Echo, and he is a god."

 "A 'god' you say?
-Oh...," continued mag with a sly smile, "well I know about few of them.
+Oh...," continued mag with a sly smile, "well I know about a few of them.
 Some people count me in that category, too.
 You see, I got some strange powers and a very large number of years under my belt, haha.
 Tell me more."

-Fira then continued explaining her condition, about who she is, who Echo is and how he treats her, who Ciara is and how Fira's whole ordeal works, and why she is on her quest for immortality..
+Fira then continued explaining her condition, about who she is, who Echo is, and how he treats her, who Ciara is and how Fira's whole ordeal works, and why she is on her quest for immortality.
 Without really knowing why, she tried as best as she could to piece together the information she had available in this world.

 "Interesting, I have never heard about anything like this.
 It seems that me and my boys operate slightly differently than this Echo god.
 Curious."

-mag continued: "Well, I cannot bestow immortality upon you or your brother unfortunately, but I can give you a little something to maybe help you on your way."
+mag continued: "Well, I cannot bestow immortality upon you or your brother, unfortunately, but I can give you a little something to maybe help you on your way."

-magnusi pulled out a vial and slit his wrist, using his abilities to softly and silently guide the blood into the the vial.
+magnusi pulled out a vial and slit his wrist, using his abilities to softly and silently guide the blood into the vial.

 Then he pulled out a cork and sealed it.

 "Look, this is my blood.
 It will help heal any wound better than most medicines there are.
 But beware, you have to be subtle.
-My blood is toxic in a way, in that it spreads my essence into others as a sort of a poison, so don't use too much of it on one person, or else they might suffer some unwelcome side-effects including developing insanity and some of my powers for a short while."
+My blood is toxic in a way, in that it spreads my essence into others as a sort of poison, so don't use too much of it on one person, or else they might suffer some unwelcome side-effects including developing insanity and some of my powers for a short while."

 "Thank you, very much.
 It's a great help," Fira responded, but she was a little worried about the warnings magnusi gave her.